IvnRngl/lichess-data-analysis-project/README.md

 ## Description

-This a data analysis project where I gather simple statistics from the Lichess November, 2023 database.
+This is a data analysis project where I gather simple statistics from the Lichess November, 2023 database.

 I use csv's, SQL and Python.
 All the relevant code as well as step-by-step descriptions are in the notebook.ipynb file.